 In response to this, we have developed an online assessment process that enables effective assessment of the required competencies and values that are important for Police Constables, and meets the current standards for assessing new recruits.

-The new process will enable rapid recruitment without face-to-face contact while social distancing measures are required.
+The online process enables rapid recruitment without face-to-face contact while social distancing measures are required.
 It will also enable secure online assessment to be part of an efficient and user-friendly candidate journey in the future.
 The process incorporates a progressive sifting approach to effectively manage numbers and identify those most suitable for the role of a police officer.

 The online assessment process consists of a three-stage approach designed for the efficient assessment and recruitment of police constables.
 The three stages are: